German Shepherd Leash and Collar Tips

 Choke Chains

-The purpose of choke chains is to make a correction of your dog’s misbehavior.
+The purpose of choke chains is to correct your dog’s misbehavior.
 It is used to train your dog to learn manners.
-When you yank the chain to make a correction, your GS might not react in a way that you have anticipated.
+When you yank the chain to make a correction, your GS might not react in the way that you had anticipated.

 There is a high chance that your GS puts a higher force on the chain, which will result in injury for you and especially for your GS.
-Choke chains are effective only when they are used by professionals that know the right trick to train their dogs.
+Choke chains are effective only when they are used by professionals who know the right tricks to train their dogs.

 Martingale